Peace among the Nations: Reformed Theology and Geopolitical Conflicts

 Throughout the ages, Christians have reflected on how they should relate to the magistrate or state, what their political responsibility might entail, and whether and under which conditions the use of military force is justified.
 Given the geopolitical nature of conflicts such as the Russian invasion in Ukraine and the Chinese claim on Taiwan, and given the many ongoing inter- and intrastate conflicts around the globe in which religion often plays an important role, these questions take on new urgency in our time and ask for profound theological reflection.

-Three subthemes in particular will be addressed: geopolitics and theology, church and state, and peace and war.
+Three subthemes in particular were addressed: geopolitics and theology, church and state, and peace and war.

 Keynote Speakers